mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 (1:12:30) You can do it, okay?
 So wherever you may go; it's really universal.
 Very simple.
 It's too simple to realize.
 But, this is the best way.
 Not only for your life in this world; in the next life, in the life after next life, after next next life.
 Continually.
 That is to accumulate merit and virtue.
 That practice is really just, sew the seeds.
 Sew the seeds.
 Arrangement circumstances, environment, inwardly, outwardly, and just stand up there, that's all.
 That's all you have to do.
 That is to sew good seeds.
 Good time and occasion, good conditions must be arranged.
 Then, stand up there.
 That's all we have to do.
 And then, at that time, right dharma is manifest.
 Dogen Zenji says, right dharma is manifesting itself, and that from the first, dullness and distraction are struck aside.

-That's why when I was at Eiheiji monstery, Hashimoto Roshi said, "If you sit down even for a moment, you become buddha."
+That's why when I was at Eiheiji monastery, Hashimoto Roshi said, "If you sit down even for a moment, you become buddha."
 Yes, you become buddha.
 If you can accept this, your are really lucky man, lucky person.

 (1:14:35) Okay, do you have...
 Shall I discuss now, or tomorrow?
 If you have some questions.
 Tomorrow, of course, I want to have a chance to discuss with you about this.
 Or now.